 Mass Career Customization: Aligning the Workplace With Today’s Nontraditional Workforce and The Corporate Lattice: Achieving High Performance In the Changing World of Work: Originally recommended to Heather by a mentor, these two books give great insight into the changing workforce and how employees and corporations should look at the “employee life cycle”.

-slide:ology: The Art and Science of Creating Great Presentations and Resonate: Present Visual Stories that Transform Audiences: Must reads if you do any type of presentations.
+slide:ology: The Art and Science of Creating Great Presentations, Resonate: Present Visual Stories that Transform Audiences, and DataStory: Nancy Duarte is one of my favorite authors, and these are must reads if you do any type of presentations.

 Lean In: Women, Work, and the Will to Lead: Believe the hype.
 This won’t give you a formula that will solve your problems, but will make you think.

 How Great Women Lead: A Mother-Daughter Adventure into the Lives of Women Shaping the World: This book not only has great leadership advice from women of all walks of life, but is an interesting view into a unique journey of a mother and daughter working together to write it.

 Team of Rivals: The Political Genius of Abraham Lincoln: While this book was slow to start and is quite long, one you get a few chapters in it’s not only extremely interesting, but it has so many great examples of how to leverage the power of differences and the importance of timing for controversial messages and acts.

 Originals: How Non-Confirmists Move the World: This book has great insights on what it means (and what are factors that contribute) to be original.
 There are also some very interesting insights on how parenting can influence originality.

 The Confidence Code: This book is a great reflection on why confidence is so important–backed up by research and evidence.
 It also has great tips on how to build your confidence.

 Work + Life: Author Cali Williams Yost does a great job of helping the reader work through different options to creating a business case for asking your employer for different flexible options.